 - 2 tablespoons olive oil for browning meat and onions

-- If using fresh garlic, peel the cloves and mince finely.
+- If using fresh garlic, peel the cloves and mince finely.1 teaspoon chopped garlic

-- Put the saffron in 1 tablespoon of water to soak.
+- Put the saffron in 1 tablespoon of water to soak.1 pinch saffron

 Make the paella

-- Heat the olive oil in a large frying pan and fry the sliced chorizo sausage gently for 3 minutes until it starts to release its oil.
-Remove from the pan and set aside.
+- Heat the olive oil in a saute pan (or paella pan), add the sliced chorizo and fry it gently for 2 to 3 minutes until it starts to brown.
+Remove it from the pan onto a plate, and set it aside.2 tablespoons olive oil

-- Add the rice, paprika and saffron.
-Stir well to coat each grain of rice the pour in 2 cups of chicken stock.
+- Add the rice, chorizo, paprika and saffron.
+Stir well to coat each grain of rice then pour in 2½ cups of the chicken stock.
+Season with salt and pepper to taste.1 cup paella rice, 1 teaspoon paprika, Salt and pepper

-- Serve immediately with lemon wedges to squeeze over the top.
+- Serve immediately with lemon wedges (optional) to squeeze over the top.1 small lemon for garnish

 I am not a nutritionist.
 The nutrition information has been calculated using an on-line calculator, and is intended for information and guidance purposes only.
 If the nutrition information is important to you, you should consider calculating it yourself, using your preferred tool.